formancehq/docs/docs/ledger/advanced/buckets.md

 # Data isolation with buckets

-Buckets are a way to isolate different ledger within the same database server.
+Buckets are a way to isolate different ledgers within the same database server.
 This is useful when you want to separate data for different clients, or different applications, or different environments.

 Buckets are implemented using PostgreSQL schemas.
 To isolate, the data, each bucket has its own schema.
 Then you can implement access control at the schema level to prevent access to data from one bucket to another.